gnelabs/EpithyDivvyCheck/README.md

 * This tool searches for upcoming dividends roughly two weeks into the future.
 * This tool acts as a screener to find periodic opportunities for trade.
 * Calculations are pre-tax.
+* Some data is cached in the local directory for speed at daily refresh intervals.

 ## Prerequisites